 Set up Notifications

-Log in the the DryRun Security portal at https://app.dryrun.security (opens in a new tab).
+1. Log in the the DryRun Security portal at https://app.dryrun.security (opens in a new tab)

-Navigate to the Settings section.
+2. Navigate to the Settings section

-Click Details on the Slack integration card.
+1. Click Details on the integration card you want to configure

 From here, you can...